 Many organizations divide the annual review period into a series of steps to complete throughout the year.
-The first step in many organizations is to set aside a definitive time to create goals, and 2021 goal management is here.
+The first step in many organizations is to set aside a definitive time to create goals, and that time is here.

 Seems simple right?
 Then why do so many of us struggle to feel successful and to accomplish our goals?
 Let’s take a look at a few obstacles to successful goal management.
 You’ll see how we can “shift our intentions” to help us accomplish our goals.